Pronit21/Pronit21/README.md

-Hey there! 👋 I'm Pronit!!
+# Hey there! 👋 I'm Pronit!!

-💻 Proficient in Java ☕, C, Python, HTML/CSS, and JavaScript 🔨.
+<p>💻 Proficient in Java ☕, C, Python, HTML/CSS, and JavaScript 🔨.<br>
-💾 Experienced with MySQL and MongoDB databases.
+💾 Experienced with MySQL and MongoDB databases.<br>
-🛠️ Worked with Express.js, React.js ⚛️, and Flask frameworks.
+🛠️ Worked with Express.js, React.js ⚛️, and Flask frameworks.<br>
-🎾 Tennis enthusiast, gym-goer 💪, fiction book reader 📚, and coding aficionado 👩‍💻.
+🎾 Tennis enthusiast, gym-goer 💪, fiction book reader 📚, and coding aficionado 👩‍💻.<br>
-🌃 Prefer Light Mode, night owl, and a tad of workaholic.
+🌃 Prefer Light Mode, night owl, and a tad of workaholic.<br>
-🤖 Currently diving deeper into Next JS and OpenCV
+🤖 Currently diving deeper into Next JS and OpenCV</p>

 ## #30NitesOfCode: